This program is organized by Duke faculty/staff in collaboration with DukeEngage.

 Students may independently plan other activities that are not specific to the DukeEngage program but are culturally or socially interesting, such as excursions to the Durban Botanic Gardens, the Umgeni River Bird Park, the beaches of Durban, flea markets, festivals, and so on.

-Opportunities for Autonomy / Private Space: Students work with their service placements from approximately 9 AM until 4 PM each weekday with exceptions for special events, field trips, and so on.
-After work students return to the guest house or their homestays and/or meet with fellow participants for dinner.
+Opportunities for Autonomy / Private Space: Students work with their service placements from approximately 9 am until 4 pm each weekday with exceptions for program enrichment activities and special events.
+After work students return to the group accommodation (during the first week) or their homestays or may plan to meet fellow students or community contacts for dinner on their own.
 Students are likely to have approximately two evening commitments each week with additional outings and commitments possible.
-Some weekend days and full weekends are scheduled in advance; others are “free” with students given the opportunity to plan day trips and other activities in the full group or small groups.
+Some weekend days and full weekends are scheduled in advance; others are “free” with students given the opportunity to plan day trips and other activities.

-· Knowledge of South African culture, specifically with regard to a historic “coloured” community
+· Knowledge of South African culture, specifically with regard to a historic urban “coloured” community and a rural Zulu community

-· Opportunities for meaningful cross-cultural learning and collaboration
+· Ongoing opportunities for meaningful cross-cultural learning and collaboration

-· Strategies for building the capacity, impact, and outcomes of a diverse group of organizations and playing a role in implementing those strategies
+· Strategies for building the capacity, impact, and outcomes of a diverse group of organizations and playing a role in generating and implementing those strategies

-· Greater understanding of the similarities between seemingly different countries and cultures that may have more in common than one might at first expect (the U.S. and South Africa)
+· Greater understanding of the similarities between the U.S. and South Africa—seemingly different countries and cultures that may have more in common than one might at first expect

 · Knowledge of and action on program conception, design, and implementation